 As a growing Writer/Director, Kobe has worked under industry greats including legendary executive Gareth Wigan (Star Wars, Crouching Tiger Hidden Dragon) and Marvel directors, the Russo Brothers (Arrested Development, Community, Captain America, Avengers).
 Given his background as an English major before film school, he loves novel adaptation, successfully adapting novels and plays for studio projects of Madame Tussaud, Nobel Prize winner Muhammed Yunus, and several others - He is currently adapting an Oprah’s Top Booklist novel for the screen after placing a pilot screenplay as a finalist at Sundance.

-His work has been featured in a 12-page spread in Sound and Picture magazine for his visual flair, as well as Splash Magazine, LA Parent.
-LA-ist, Geek Rebellion, The Boston Globe, Vimeo Staff Picks, Nowness, Funny or Die front page, HULU most-popular for several months, and an iTUNES front-page top-selling feature film.
+His unique blend of ACTION, infused with EMOTION and COMEDY, has earned him several Best Director, his cast Best Actor, Best Ensemble, and the films Best Feature awards at highly competitive film festivals. and has been featured in a 12-page spread in Sound and Picture magazine (in between Manchester by the Sea and Dr. Strange) for his visual flair, as well as Splash Magazine, LA Parent.
+LA-ist, Geek Rebellion, The Boston Globe, Vimeo Staff Picks, Nowness, Funny or Die front page, VUDU Indie Top Pick, HULU most-popular, and an iTUNES front-page top-selling feature film.

-With a literature grounding and an improv background there is a levity and naturalness, a focus on performers and collaboration, that creates an Altman-esque feel, but his multi-cultural background allows his point of view to effortlessly include voices not yet heard in cinema.
+With a literature grounding and a UCB improv background there is a levity and naturalness, a focus on performers and collaboration, in Action sequences, that are equally poignant as any dramatic scene, and vice versa.
+And his multi-cultural background allows his point of view to effortlessly include voices not yet heard in cinema.